-For backward compatibility, the notation in $ident_1...ident_n$ performs the conversion in hypotheses $ident_1...ident_n$ .
+For backward compatibility, the notation $in ident_1...ident_n$ performs the conversion in hypotheses $ident_1...ident_n$.

-8.7.1 cbv $flag_1$ ... $flag_n$ , lazy $flag_1$ ... $flag_n$ , and compute
+8.7.1 cbv $flag_1$... $flag_n$, lazy $flag_1$... $flag_n$, and compute

 These parameterized reduction tactics apply to any goal and perform the normalization of the goal according to the specified flags.
-In correspondence with the kinds of reduction considered in CoQ namely $\beta$ (reduction of functional application), $\delta$ (unfolding of transparent constants, see 6.10.2), $\iota$ (reduction of pattern-matching over a constructed term, and unfolding of fix and cofix expressions) and $\zeta$ (contraction of local definitions), the flag are either beta, delta, iota or zeta.
-The delta flag itself can be refined into delta $[qualid_1...qualid_k]$ or delta $-[qualid_1...qualid_k]$ , restricting in the first case the constants to unfold to the constants listed, and restricting in the second case the constant to unfold to all but the ones explicitly mentioned.
+In correspondence with the kinds of reduction considered in CoQ namely β (reduction of functional application), δ (unfolding of transparent constants, see 6.10.2), ι (reduction of pattern-matching over a constructed term, and unfolding of fix and cofix expressions) and ζ (contraction of local definitions), the flags are either beta, delta, match, fix, cofix, iota or zeta.
+The iota flag is a shorthand for match, fix and cofix.
+The delta flag itself can be refined into delta [qualid1...qualid_k] or delta - [qualid1...qualid_k], restricting in the first case the constants to unfold to the constants listed, and restricting in the second case the constant to unfold to all but the ones explicitly mentioned.
 Notice that the delta flag does not apply to variables bound by a let-in construction inside the term itself (use here the zeta flag).
 In any cases, opaque constants are not unfolded (see Section 6.10.1).

-Normalization according to the flags is done by first evaluating the head of the expression into a weak-head normal form, i.e. until the evaluation is bloked by a variable (or an opaque constant, or an axiom), as e.g. in $x u_1 \ldots u_n$ , or match x with $\ldots$ end, or (fix f x {struct x} := $\ldots$ ) x, or is a constructed form (a $\lambda$ -expression, a constructor, a cofixpoint, an inductive type, a product type, a sort), or is a redex that the flags prevent to reduce.
+Normalization according to the flags is done by first evaluating the head of the expression into a weak-head normal form, i.e. until the evaluation is bloked by a variable (or an opaque constant, or an axiom), as e.g. in $x u_1 \ldots u_n$, or match x with \ldots end, or (fix f x {struct x} := \ldots) x, or is a constructed form (a λ -expression, a constructor, a cofixpoint, an inductive type, a product type, a sort), or is a redex that the flags prevent to reduce.
 Once a weak-head normal form is obtained, subterms are recursively reduced using the same strategy.